 Have you ever had a fajita taco?
-Allow us to present...our fabulously flavorful Chicken Fajita Tacos!
-They're packed with juicy, perfectly seasoned chicken, and scrumptious peppers and onions.
+Allow us to present...our fabulously flavorful Chicken Fajita Tacos recipe!
+These fajita tacos are packed with juicy, perfectly seasoned chicken, and scrumptious peppers and onions.
 Best part: no long marinating time or complicated process.
-This is all doable in one pan and in 28 minutes or less!
+This recipe is doable in one pan and in 28 minutes or less!

 How can you have something that's both a fajita and a taco, you say?!
 Although fajitas and tacos are different beasts (the history of fajitas vs tacos is actually super fascinating), when you put fajita meat into a tortilla, it becomes a taco!